A spectroscopically confirmed z=1.327 galaxy-scale deflector magnifying a z~8 Lyman-Break galaxy in the Brightest of Reionizing Galaxies survey: Source morphology

-In this section we compare the predicted source parameters with other $z \sim 8$ galaxies from the literature.
-The intrinsic source profile recovered in our MCMC analysis, and independently using $\tt{LENSVIEW}$ on the $J_{125}$ and $H_{160}$ data, is presented in Figure \ref{figure:source}.
-We use $\tt{SExtractor}$ on the intrinsic unlensed sources to determine their intrinsic effective radii.
+In this section we compare the predicted source parameters with other $z\sim8$ galaxies from the literature.
+The intrinsic source profile recovered in our MCMC analysis, and independently using $\tt{LENSVIEW}$ on the $J_{125}$ and $H_{160}$ data, is presented in Fig. \ref{figure:source}.
+We use $\tt{SExtractor}$ on the intrinsic sources to determine their intrinsic effective radii.
 The effective radius definition is not unique in the literature.
-For consistency with previous work on galaxy sizes at high-$z$ \citep{grazian2012size} we use $\tt{SExtractor}$ to determine the effective radius, which uses concentric circular aperture measurements.
-In contrast, the effective radius value found in the MCMC analysis is defined along the major-axis of the S\'{e}rsic profile, which will vary by a factor of $\sqrt{\frac{b}{a}}$, where $\frac{b}{a}$ is the axis ratio.
-The intrinsic effective radii for the sources are presented in Table \ref{table:sizes}, and is consistent with the results of \citet{oesch2009structure}, who found an average $z \sim 8$ LBG intrinsic size of $\sim 0.5$kpc.
+For consistency with previous work on galaxy sizes at high redshift \citep{grazian2012size} we use $\tt{SExtractor}$ to determine the effective radius, which uses concentric circular aperture measurements.
+In contrast, the effective radius value found in the MCMC analysis is defined along the major-axis of the S\'{e}rsic profile, which will vary by a factor of $\sqrt{q}$, where $q$ is the axis ratio.
+The intrinsic effective radii of the source, recovered in the MCMC analysis and $\tt{LENSVIEW}$, are presented in Table \ref{table:sizes}, and are consistent with the results of \citet{oesch2009structure}, who found the average intrinsic size of a $z\sim8$ LBG to be $\sim 0.5$kpc.\\ PSF broadening affects the measurement of effective radii.
+To first approximation,